Juice box

-A juice box, also called a carton (BrE) or popper (AuE), is a small container used to conveniently carry and consume drinks.
-They are frequently made of paperboard with an aluminum foil lining, but variations exist.
+A juice box, also called a carton (BrE) or popper (AuE), is a small carton used to conveniently carry and consume drinks.
+These containers are frequently made of paperboard with an aluminum foil lining, but variations exist.
 Juice boxes are most popular with children, although other uses include emergency drinking water, milk, and wine.

 A juice box is considered an aseptic container, meaning it is manufactured and filled under aseptic processing and requires no refrigeration or preservatives to remain germ-free.

 History

 Ruben Rausing first created a product in 1963 that consisted of a box that would be used for containing liquids, more specifically, milk.
 His creation was named the Tetra Brik, and gained popularity because the product was efficient and a major space saver compared to the canisters that were previously used.
 The juice box was officially incorporated into the U.S. market in 1980.
 After its introduction, the product gained almost instant popularity and the market began to grow at a fast rate.
 According to an article on the website E notes, in 1986, only six years after the product's introduction, juice boxes accounted for 20% of the United States juice market, as more and more companies were introducing their own lines of juice boxes.

 In 1989, environmentalists raised concerns that the multi-layered design of juice boxes made them difficult to recycle or reuse.